Human Indulgences - Yay or Nay for Cats & Dogs?

 Death from marijuana intoxication is generally rare for both cats and dogs.
 However, compounding factors (e.g. environmental hazards, underlying health conditions) can make marijuana intoxication more dangerous, so it’s important to be mindful of marijuana exposure.

-If you suspect that your dog or cat has ingested marijuana, it is important to seek veterinary care immediately.
+Note: If you suspect that your dog or cat has ingested marijuana, it is important to seek veterinary care immediately.

-B. Marijuana Smoke for Dogs and Cats
+B. Marijuana Smoke for Dogs and Cats - a Definite NO

 Ingestion of weed products is not the only risk for your feline or canine companions.
 When pets inhale THC from the smoke of a joint, they can suffer the same symptoms as the ones we talked about in the previous section.

-Consult your vet if you think your pet is exhibiting symptoms related to marijuana inhalation.
+Note: Consult your vet if you think your pet is exhibiting symptoms related to marijuana inhalation.

 C. Hemp-Derived CBD for Pets - Maybe

 Hemp is a cannabis plant that contains 0.3 percent THC or less.
-Hemp is known for having cannabidiol (CBD.)
-Some people use special CBD products to try to alleviate various health issues in their pets, such as anxiety, pain, and inflammation.
+Hemp is known for having cannabidiol (CBD), which does not have the mind-altering characteristcs of THC.
+Special CBD products are sometimes used by some pet parents to try alleviate various health issues in pets — such as anxiety, pain, and inflammation.
+However, the safety and effectiveness of CBD for pets has NOT been extensively studied and is not yet fully understood.

-Consult your veterinarian prior to giving CBD to pets.
+Note: Consult your veterinarian prior to giving CBD to pets.

 2. Candy for Dogs & Cats - Not Recommended